ColdBox Relax

 OpenAPI (AKA Swagger)

-As of Relax v2.3 and above, the OpenAPI v2.0 is the default format for documentation in Relax.
+As of Relax v2.3 and above, the is the default format for documentation in Relax.
 The previous RelaxDSL has been deprecated and is schedule to sunset at Relax v4.0.

 The OpenAPI specification offers a convenient and portable way to describe your API, its requirements, parameters, and data conventions.
-You may also choose to use this to describe your API in the form of HTTP OPTIONS responses to fulfill CORS requirements or to allow rich hypermedia documentation for your consumers.
+You may also choose to use this to describe your API in the form of to fulfill or to allow rich documentation for your consumers.

 By convention, Relax looks for supported formats in the following order (note that the top-level file shares the name of the parent directory):